jpnos26/thermostat_pizero/README.md

 You need sudo since the code accesses the Pi GPIO pins, which requires root priviledges

-To have the thermostat code start automatically at boot time, copy the resources/thermostat.desktop file into /home/pi/.config/autostart/.
-This assumes that you have put the thermostat code in /home/pi/thermostat.
-If you have the code elsewhere then edit thermostat.desktop and thermostat.sh to point to where you have the code.
+To have the thermostat code start automatically at boot time,
+ - sudo crontab -e
+ - add:   @reboot /home/pi/thermostat/autostart.sh
+ - save and close
+ - sudo reboot now

 To access the Web-based interface to control the thermostat and change the schedule, just point your favourite browser at the IP address that your Pi board is set to.
 For example, the author's thermostat is on 10.66.66.30, so entering http://10.66.66.30 will bring up the web interface.
 The Web Interface is touch sensitive on IOS devices.
 If you bring up the Web Interface on Safari on an IOS device (iPhone/iPad), you can save it to your home page, and it will use a nice thermostat icon.

+From internet acces follow instruction on weaved site

 ##Minimal UI (screensaver) mode: